Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **Dress well**
     Make a good impression.
 You don't need a suit, just clean clothes, clean shoes, and socks without holes.[^11]
 - **Be on time**
     Arrive a little early.
 You will have more time to find the place and meet the landlord.
-If you are late, message the landlord as soon as possible.[^28]
+If you are late, tell the landlord as soon as you can.[^28]
 - **Be pleasant**
     Be polite and friendly.
 Greet the landlord or the agent.
 Speak German if you can.
 - **Don't complain**